 - Travel: if traveling to an area where hepatitis A or B might be a concern, vaccination is essential.
-Hepatitis C does not have a vaccination, so exercise caution in regards to safe sex, tattoos or piercings.
-Malaria grows and multiplies in the liver, and yellow fever can lead to liver failure (the "yellow" in the name comes from one of its most obvious symptoms - jaundice).
-Both diseases can be prevented by oral medication and vaccination respectively
+Hepatitis C does not have a vaccination, so exercise caution in regards to safe sex, tattoos, and piercings.
+Malaria grows and multiplies in the liver, and yellow fever can lead to liver failure (the "yellow" in the name comes from one of its most obvious symptoms — jaundice).
+Both diseases can be prevented by oral medication and vaccination respectively.

 - Safe sex: hepatitis C can be transmitted through sexual contact with someone infected with the virus (although the condition is more commonly spread through sharing needles and syringes, needlestick injuries in healthcare settings, and being born to a mother with the virus).16